Ramzy842/TaskNexus/README.md

 The application is deployed using modern CI/CD workflows:
 - **Frontend**: Deployed on Vercel.
-- **Backend**: Deployed on Render or AWS.
+- **Backend**: Deployed on AWS.

 ## API Documentation

 The backend API is documented using Swagger.
-Access the documentation locally at `http://localhost:5000/api-docs`.
+Access the documentation locally at `http://localhost:4000/api-docs`.

 ### Example Endpoints
 - **POST /api/auth/login**: User login.
 - **GET /api/tasks**: Retrieve all tasks.
-- **PATCH /api/tasks/:id**: Update a task.
+- **PUT /api/tasks/:id**: Update a task.

 ## Screenshots